 Fortunately, the IRS has made it easier to build a successful retirement stash.
 Each year the deductible amount you can contribute to a retirement account is increased for inflation, and there are catch-up contributions for those 50 or over.
 Do the best you can to contribute the maximum deductible amount so that this money can grow tax-free until you reach retirement.
 The IRS can’t save for you — the rest is up to you.

 Women face a double whammy when saving for our children’s education.
-How can you pay for the $100 sneakers now and still set aside enough money to pay the freight for junior’s dorm room?
+How can you pay for the $100 sneakers now and still set aside enough money to pay the staggering cost for college later?

-Section 529 plans allow taxpayers to set aside money to grow tax-deferred, which can be taken out tax-free (!) to pay educational expenses.
+Section 529 plans allow taxpayers to set aside money to grow tax-deferred, which can be taken out tax-free to pay educational expenses.
 This means that your money grows without taxation every year, and you don’t pay taxes when it comes out, either (It’s Never too late to Save for College).

 There’s hope — the Hope Credit, now renamed the American Opportunity Tax Credit that is.
-It amounts to 100% of the first $1,100 of a college student’s annual tuition and fees (no room and board costs) plus 50% of the next $1,100.
-So the maximum credit is $1,650 per qualifying student per year.
-Unfortunately, the Hope Credit can be claimed for only two tax years for any one student and it is allowed only when the student carries at least half of a full-time load for at least one academic period during the year.
+It amounts to 100% of the first $2,000 of a college student’s annual tuition and fees (no room and board costs) plus 25% of the next $2,000.
+So the maximum credit is $2,500 per qualifying student per year.
+The American Opportunity Tax Credit can be claimed for four years for any one student and it is allowed only when the student carries at least half of a full-time load for at least one academic period during the year.

 The Lifetime Learning Credit is less restrictive.
 This credit is available for an unlimited number of years and without any requirement to carry a certain course load.
 You can also get credit for graduate courses and non-degree courses, such as professional training seminars and courses to update your computer skills.
-The credit is 20% of tuition and fees up to $10,000, for a maximum annual credit of $2,000.
-Both credits are phased out if your income is high..
+The credit is up to $2,000 per student for all qualified education expenses.

 From diapers to piano lessons to all the extra food you need to stock for growing bodies, children are expensive!
 Fortunately, the government gives you a few financial tax breaks for being a parent.
 Make sure you take advantage of all of them!
-First off, there’s the $1000 tax credit for each qualifying child, in addition to each dependent’s personal exemption.
+First off, there’s the $1,000 tax credit for each qualifying child, in addition to each dependent’s personal exemption.
 Don’t forget to take this credit-it’s like receiving $1000 tax-free in your pocket, as long as your income doesn’t exceed the limitations.

-If you have your own business, you can employ your kids at a fair-market wage and deduct your payments to them — which more than you can say for an allowance!
-You can also allow them to get started on their own savings by setting up IRAs for them for $4,000 per year or up to their earned income, whichever is less.
+If you have your own business, you can employ your kids at a fair-market wage and deduct your payments to them — which is more than you can say for an allowance!
+You can also help them to get started on their own savings by setting up IRAs for them for $5,500 per year or up to their earned income, whichever is less.